Every business needs to follow the rules, no matter its size or complexity.

 How To Get Started with Compliance Management

 Plan on adding a full-time position to oversee compliance at your organization.
-Some companies have entire GRC teams devoted to managing risk and maintaining regulatory and industry compliance.
+Some companies have GRC teams devoted to managing risk and maintaining regulatory and industry compliance.

-Your next steps will include:
+Your next steps will include the following:

 - Don’t try to do it all at once: pick one or two to start.